Adobe Acrobat Sign for Microsoft Dynamics Online: User Guide provides instructions on how to use Acrobat Sign for Microsoft Dynamics CRM integration.

 If the Sign in order checkbox is unchecked, the Sign Order column shows a 1 in all rows, indicating a parallel signature flow.

-You can edit any recipient value that isn't locked (as indicated by the lock icon) by single clicking the field.
+To edit any recipient value that isn't locked (as indicated by the lock icon):

 All attached files are concatenated into one PDF for the signature process.
 The order the documents will appear is based on the order you list them in the Attachments section.
-If you need to reorder the documents, click into the Order field and manually update the document number.
-The application will automatically resort any other documents.
+If you need to reorder the documents, select the Order field and manually update the document number.
+The application will automatically resort to any other documents.

 The Message section contains the agreement subject (also used as the agreement name) and global message to the recipients.

-The Options section contains a number of configuration options that apply only to this transaction:
+The Options section contains several configuration options that apply only to this transaction: